You can write a book in one month

 Writing a novel may seem like a huge undertaking given how many hours it takes to complete a draft.
 With holidays, family, work and everything else in life that gets between you and your story, you may struggle with it for almost two years.
 That’s how long it took to write my first.
 I had no idea what I was doing.
 My book writing journey chugged along like a car with a flat tire toward a brick wall crowned with barbed wire.

 Then Nanowrimo came along that following year.
 I finished the second book the series in 22 days.
-It took me 19 days to hit the 50,000 word mark to win Nanowrimo this month.
-I’ve been on a seven day break for company (you gotta do what your gotta do and family always comes first) and plan to finish the last few chapters this week.
+It took me 19 days to hit the 50,000-word mark to win Nanowrimo this month.
+I’ve been on a seven-day break for company (you gotta do what you gotta do and family always comes first) and plan to finish the last few chapters this week.
 The first draft of my new novel will probably be around 60,000 words.

 Before you write, come up with an idea for your book.

 You need a spark.
 Something to start the carburetor to take you on a wild ride through a writing a book.
 Even if you’re a pantser, you should have a vague idea of the basis of the story.
 That becomes the foundation, (Okay.
 We’ll stick with the car metaphor) the road on which to drive your story.

 It’s hard to get into the flow when your head is whiplashed from accelerating then slamming on the brakes because you don’t know where to go.
 Have you ever driven with someone who does that?
 Ow.
 You don’t have a map and your compass is so messed up, it reads north in every direction.
 Unless you’re an outliner who sticks to every detail with magnetic precision, you will run into a momentary dead end in every book.
 No worries, my writer friend!
 Since you have a basic idea of what your story is about you’ll be able to blow through that wall with stream-of-conscious writing mentioned in this blog post.